For the Vegetable Broth

-- 12 asparagus spears, woody ends removed, cut into 2" lengths
+- 12 asparagus spears, woody ends removed, cut into 2-in lengths

 - Lemon slices, for serving

-Combine all broth ingredients (except the salt) and bring to a boil in a large saucepan over high heat.
+In a large saucepan, combine all broth ingredients except the salt and bring to a boil over high heat.
 Reduce heat to medium low and simmer until reduced by about 1/4, about 30 minutes.
 Strain broth and discard the solids.
 You should have about 6 cups.
 Return to saucepan, turn off heat and season to taste with salt.

 Cook vegetables separately in boiling water according to list below.
-Use a slotted spoon to transfer to a baking sheet to cool.
+Use a slotted spoon to transfer to a sheet pan to cool.
 Potatoes: 12-17 minutes Carrots: 3-5 minutes Asparagus: 3-5 minutes

-Preheat oven to 400ºF.
-Lightly oil a baking sheet.
-Place fish on sheet and brush with oil.
+Preheat oven to 400°F. Lightly oil a sheet pan.
+Place fish on pan and brush with oil.
 Season with salt and pepper.
 Roast until fish is barely opaque when flaked in the thickest part, about 10 minutes.
 Remove from oven.